1999–2000 Glasgow Warriors season: Match 4

 Glasgow Caledonians:B Irving; T Mathewson, A Bulloch, I Jardine, R Kerr; T Hayes, F Stott; G McIlwham, G Scott, W Anderson, S Griffiths, D Burns, J White, G Flockhart, D McFadyen.
 Replacements: J Stuart, Graeme Beveridge, S Campbell, M Waite, G Blackburn, A Watt, C Docherty.
 Used: G Beveridge for Stott, 70; AWatt for Anderson, 80.

 Edinburgh Reivers:S Lang; K Milligan, M Di Rollo, K Utterson, C Sharman; S Welsh, G Burns; R McNulty, G McKelvey, B Stewart, N Hines, I Fullarton, S Scott, G Hayter, G Dall.
 Subs: A Common for Lang, 39; M Proudfoot for Stewart, 55; A Jacobsen for McNulty, 67; M Lee for Utterson, 70.

 By winning all 3 three matches in Ontario, Glasgow won the Canadian Tri-Continental Tournament.

 Scottish Inter-District Championship

-Still with only Glasgow and Edinburgh remaining as professional teams in Scotland, the Tri-Series was ran again.
+Still with only Glasgow and Edinburgh remaining as professional teams in Scotland, the Tri-Series was run again.
 This time however the tournament had no sponsor as Tennents had pulled out of the competition.

 The first tie of the Tri-Series was held jointly with the Welsh-Scottish League.
 The match is shown below for convenience, however since it is also a Welsh-Scottish League match and is included in those statistics, only 2 matches for the Scottish Inter-District Championship are recorded for statistical purposes.